 There is more than one way to secure publicly funded home healthcare in Ontario.

-“There are a lot of people in Ontario who have physical disabilities who aren’t ware of the program,” said Nicola Kay.
+“There are a lot of people in Ontario who have physical disabilities who aren’t aware of the program,” said Nicola Kay.
 She lives in Vankleek Hill but works remotely for the Centre for Independent Living in Toronto.

 Clients may hire anyone they wish to provide care.
 However, they are not permitted to hire family members.